Skip to content

 Name Type Description Default

-The target directory where images will be saved.
+Target directory path where images will be saved.

 required

-Whether to overwrite the existing directory.
+Whether to overwrite existing directory.
 Defaults to False.

 False